stephenjfox/udacity-aind-image-classifier-cli/README.md

 Project code for Udacity's AI Programming with Python Nanodegree program.
 In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.

-## TODO

-- [ ] Update README with usage documentation
-- [ ] Implement training based on command-line inputs
-- [x] Unit test the full implementation
+## Instructions to run (for grader)

+Follows the criteria of the implementation, as articulated by Udacity (and outlined at the tops of `predict.py` and `train.py`), in a heavily object-oriented way.
+* Uses types abundantly
+* Heavily based on the strong abstractions discovered in the notebook

+You can find the exported html in `Image Classifier Project.html`

 ## Unit Test Coverage

+I wrote unit tests to establish the floor on the core utilities in the project before just grinding out the implementation.

-To run unit tests (assuming Python 3)
+To run the tests (assuming Python 3)

 * `python -m unittest nn_trainer.<submodule>`
   * Example: `python -m unittest nn_trainer.utils_test`